grahamstark/ScottishTaxBenefitModel.jl/docs/ima_paper_draft.md

 #### Benefits[^FN-UK-BEN]

 The benefit questions in the conjoint survey are about a hypothetical UBI.
-The questions of the form:
+The questions take the form of groups of options for children, adults and pensioners, for example:

     * Child - £0; Adult - £63; Pensioner - £190
     * Child - £95; Adult - £230; Pensioner - £230